WeilabMSU/mGLI-KDA/README.md

 ## Generation of mGLI-based features for protein-ligand complex
-Example with PDB 2eg8, generating mGLI features with "bin" manner and "median" statistics for atom-by-atom Gauss linking integral
+Example with PDB 2eg8, generating mGLI features with "bin" manner and "median" statistics for atom-by-atom Gauss linking integral.
 "all" can also be used and "std" statistics is also available for atom-by-atom Gauss linking integral, output: 2eg8-complex-median-bin.npy p
 ```shell